osmianski/blog/2019/08/01-composer-package-versioning-part-2-git-branches-and-tags.md

 ## Upgrade Guides ##

 Document and publish all the breaking changes with every release as step-by-step upgrade guide.
-Address 2 types of readers:
+Address two types of readers:

 * those who use public methods and functions
 * those who extend your classes and hence use protected variables and methods